Adding Calibration Datasets#

 input_shape[2], input_shape[3])

-Quark for ONNX supports specifying the path to calibration datasets, making it easy to load them for quantization.
+AMD Quark for ONNX supports specifying the path to calibration datasets, making it easy to load them for quantization.
 Currently, this feature only supports data in .npy format.
+For detailed guidance on creating calibration datasets in NPY format, see Generating NPY Calibration Data.

 Note